forgiv/simplejwt/README.md

 ## Caveats

 - Only supports a single Claim
-- Refreshing isn't handled and must be done manually ~~- Required environment variable names are too general and can cause issues~~
+- Refreshing isn't handled and must be done manually
+~~Required environment variable names are too general and can cause issues~~

 ## Roadmap